|

 the military and the White House.
 They have also included drawing up plans

+for military action, first in Panama and then in the Middle East.
 Because of a 1986 law redefining his role, the general had more influence

 than any Chairman of the Joint Chiefs of Staff since World War II.
 The Iraqi